Religion in New Zealand: Religion in culture and the arts

 Although New Zealand is a largely secular country, religion finds a place in many cultural traditions.
-Major Christian events like Christmas and Easter are official public holidays and are celebrated by religious and non-religious alike, as in many countries around the world.
+Major Christian events, such as Christmas and Easter, are official public holidays and are celebrated by religious and non-religious alike, as in many countries around the world.
 The country's national anthem, God Defend New Zealand, mentions God in both its name and its lyrics.
 There has been occasional controversy over the degree of separation of church and state, for example the practice of prayer and religious instruction at school assemblies.

 The architectural landscape of New Zealand attests to the historical importance of Christianity in New Zealand with church buildings prominent in cities, towns and the countryside.
 Notable Cathedrals include the Anglican Holy Trinity Cathedral, Auckland, ChristChurch Cathedral, Christchurch and Saint Paul's Cathedral, Wellington and the Catholic St Patrick's Cathedral, Auckland, Cathedral of the Blessed Virgin Mary, Hamilton, Cathedral of the Holy Spirit, Palmerston North, Sacred Heart Cathedral, Wellington, Cathedral of the Blessed Sacrament, Christchurch, St. Joseph's Cathedral, Dunedin.
-The iconic Futuna Chapel was built as a Wellington retreat center for the Catholic Marist order in 1961.
-The design by Maori architect John Scott, fuses Modernist and indigenous design principles.
+The iconic Futuna Chapel was built as a Wellington retreat centre for the Catholic Marist order in 1961.
+The design by Māori architect John Scott, fuses Modernist and indigenous design principles.

-Christian and Maori choral traditions have been blended in New Zealand to produce a distinct contribution to Christian music, including the popular hymns Whakaria Mai and Tama Ngakau Marie.
+Christian and Māori choral traditions have been blended in New Zealand to produce a distinct contribution to Christian music, including the popular hymns Whakaria Mai and Tama Ngakau Marie.
 From 1992 to 2014 New Zealand hosted one of the largest Christian music festivals in the Southern Hemisphere, the Parachute Music Festival.

 Religion in politics

-Religion has played and continues to play a 'significant and sometimes controversial role' in the politics of New Zealand.
-Most New Zealanders today consider politicians' religious beliefs to be a private matter.
+While Religion has occasionally played a role, sometimes controversially, in the politics of New Zealand, most New Zealanders consider politicians' religious beliefs to be a private matter according to Colless and Donovan's observations in 1985.